LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Permissions/customize-permissions.md

 The following core permissions are included with the campaign manager role and cannot be disabled:

 * Ability for Campaign Manager to change their name, password, regional settings and so on
-* View all Campaigns in the Campaigns tab
+* View all Campaigns in the Campaign Builder
 * View all visitors in the Agent Workspace
 * View a snapshot of the performance of all your account’s Campaigns in the Campaigns Dashboard
 * View detailed information on the performance of all your account’s Campaigns in the Campaign Manager BI dashboard